Rheostura kloetzliae

-Schistura kloetzliae is a species of cyprinid fish in the family stone loach.
+Rheostura kloetzliae is a species of freshwater ray-finned fish belonging to the family Nemacheilidae, the stone loaches.
 It has been recorded from the Mengla drainage in Yunnan and its tributary Nam Youan in Luang Namtha province in Laos.
 It occurs in medium fast currents in streams with gravel or stony bottoms.
 The specific name honours Antoinette Kottelat-Kloetzli, for her help and support of Maurice Kottelat during his work in Laos, among other things.

-Schistura kloetzliae can reach 5 cm in standard length.
+Rheostura kloetzliae can reach 5 cm in standard length.